Who speaks Irish?

 Persons aged 3 years and over usually resident and present in the State on Census Night, classified by ability to speak Irish.

-These figures show that of the 1.6 million individuals who claim the ability to speak Irish, only 3.22% (53,130) actually use it on a daily basis outside the education system.
+These figures show that of the 1.6 million individuals who claimed the ability to speak Irish, only 3.22% (53,130) actually used it on a daily basis outside the education system.
 Additionally, the fact that the figure for a weekly use outside the education system is nearly twice as large as for a daily use would imply that this use is very brief, that is there may not be a chance to use the language daily, but one might be able to use it once a week, assuming one can find other individuals one can talk to.
 Even a reference to using Irish daily outside the education system does not mean that Irish in this case is the language of choice, i.e. preferred over English for all levels of public and private exchange.
-In sum, the figure of 3.22% for individuals with a daily use of the language outside the education system should not be taken to imply that there is this number of native speakers of Irish in present-day Ireland.
+In sum, the figure of 3.22% for individuals with a daily use of the language outside the education system should not be taken to imply that there is this number of native speakers of Irish in present-day Ireland: this figure contains a significant proportion of second-language speakers.

 The relationship between the use of Irish within the education system and outside is more even in the Gaeltacht compared to the urban centres of Ireland.
 For instance, in Dublin 104,743 persons reported using Irish on a daily basis within the education system while only 6,658 (6%) stated that they also speak Irish daily outside education.
 In the Co.
 Galway Gaeltacht, on the other hand, 5,035 persons reported using Irish within the education system on a daily basis with 2,416 (48%) also using the language on a daily basis outside of the education system.